mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

+### 3.0.1

+Had to make `Lexer.modeStack` public again and allow reading and writing the current lexer mode.

 ### 3.0.0

-This release completes the conversion of the Java (and JavaScript) ANTRL4 runtime to TypeScript.
+This release completes the conversion of the Java (and JavaScript) ANTLR4 runtime to TypeScript.
 It's a significant improvement over the existing TS (and JS) runtimes, as it includes now all relevant parts from the Java runtime and has been optimized for performance.
 It's now twice as fast for cold runs and 20% faster with a warm parser/lexer.
 See also the benchmark section below.

 This makes it the fastest TypeScript (and JS) runtime currently available.
 The ANTLR4 JavaScript runtime still is slightly faster in short time tests (e.g. 228ms vs 223ms for the query collection test), where system load and other factors have however much more impact compared to tests that run around 10 seconds.